nops-io/terraform-aws-nops-compute-copilot-onboarding/README.md

 # nOps AWS Compute Copilot Onboarding Terraform Module

 ## Description
+This module creates all required AWS and nOps resources to integrate EKS clusters into the platform to onboard the Compute Copilot product successfully.

 ## Features
 - Creation of an IAM role per cluster in a region or targeted clusters